bigcommerce/bigcommerce-for-wordpress/src/BigCommerce/CLI/Documentation/README.md

 ## Installation

-Clone the BigCommerce and WP Parser respositories into your WordPress plugins directory
+Clone the BigCommerce and WP Parser repositories into your WordPress plugins directory

 ```
 cd wp-content/plugins/